Sermons

 9 April 2020

 I wonder how Jesus would have coped under today’s restrictions.
 Washing his disciples’ feet.
 Gathered together – 13 of them – sitting close together.
-Passing around a common cup for Holy Communion.
-Breaking bread and passing it on to one another.
-They dipped their hands together into a bowl.
-Even Judas would betray Jesus with… Read more
+Passing around a common cup for… Read more

 Year A – Palm Sunday – Built on the rock